mattermost/mattermost-handbook/operations/operations/company-processes/company-agreements.md

 # Company Agreements

-**Note: Pull Requests for updates to this page need to be signed off by both VP Finance and CEO in the PR process.**
+**Note: Pull Requests for updates to this page need to be signed off by both CFO and CEO in the PR process.**

 ## Who can sign on behalf of the company?

-Company agreements should only be signed by CEO, Ian Tien, or VP Finance, Tim Quock, with the following exceptions:
+Company agreements should only be signed by CEO, Ian Tien, or CFO, Kendra Niedziejko, with the following exceptions:

 * If you are on-site and need to sign an NDA to enter a facility you may sign such an agreement.
-* The following agreements may also be signed by the Head of Legal, Jamie Hurewitz:
+* The following agreements may also be signed by the VP Legal, Nirosha Ruwan:
   * Non-Disclosure Agreements.
   * Data Privacy Agreements
-* The following agreements may also be signed by the VP Finance, Tim Quock.
+* The following agreements may also be signed by the CFO, Kendra Niedziejko.
   * Unmodified Order Forms where the Customer is requesting a Mattermost signature.
   * Vendor contracts.
 * Any contracts with terms that could have material impacts on financing or M&A transactions may only be signed by the CEO \(e.g. non-standard liability, indemnification or inability to assign the agreement\).